- Seek tailored information from credible sources (eg. your Cancer Nurse Specialist), at the time you need it. Avoid Dr. Google.

 My experience of providing specialist support to people with a new cancer diagnosis is that they have multiple questions related to understanding their treatment, the side-effects and how they can be best informed.

 The good news is you don’t need to become an expert of your own health overnight or even by the end of your treatment, if you don’t want to.
 At this early point I suggest peeling everything back to basics.
 Seek the information needed from credible sources at the time which you need to do something with it.

 The internet is a melting pot of support for people living with cancer, so it’s very important you prioritise tailored, specific advice.
-This is something your CNS or key worker will be essential in signposting you to.
+This is something your cancer nurse specialist, or key worker, will be essential in signposting you to.